Garden State Plaza: History

+Nineteen additional stores opened by that fall.
+Fifth Avenue women's clothing store Russeks opened a store in September 1957."RUSSEKS' BRANCH SET," The New York Times.
+Stage II of the mall opened in 1958, including JCPenney, Mack Drug, a Safeway grocery store, and Neisner's variety store.
+In September 1958, long-time Macy's rival Gimbel's acquired a building site in the mall for a 240000 sqft 3-story anchor store, which was completed in 1960.
+It was called "the largest shopping center in the world."

 Garden State Plaza drew much business from nearby New York towns and cities, whose shoppers wandered across state lines to take advantage of New Jersey's lower sales taxes and its policy that exempted clothing purchases from sales tax.
 By 1961, it was the world's largest mall.

 In 1975, the mall began a multi-phased, years-long project that would fully enclose the mall, converting exterior passageways into covered spaces.
 The project, budgeted at $20 million, would add 400000 sqft of retail space, bringing the total to 1757000 sqft upon completion.

 A $21 million construction project in 1981 converted access tunnels into a second level for the mall, added 150000 sqft of retail space.

 The mall was enclosed between 1981 and 1984 in response to competitive pressure from newer fully enclosed malls such as the Willowbrook Mall in nearby Wayne.
 Later in the 1980s, a lower level was added by converting a former basement truck tunnel into retail space.
 The existing JCPenney basement was given a new entrance on the lower level, but since the floors were at slightly different elevations, that entrance features the shortest escalator in North America, at a height of six steps.

 In 1987, Gimbels' parent company, BATUS, which had been selling off its Gimbels' stores, sold its Garden State Plaza location to Associated Dry Goods.
 Associated reopened the store as the new headquarters for its Hahne's department stores.
 Hahne's had previously been headquartered at its flagship store in downtown Newark, which the company wanted to close.
 In the mid-1990s, a Nobody Beats the Wiz store was added as an out-parcel to the mall site; it later became a Best Buy store that closed in 2018.
 The site was then occupied by a toy store called Toy City, owned by Party City.